-Dubbed by some as “Mr. Bluegrass of Central New York”, Bill hosted the first all-bluegrass radio show in New York City in 1960.
-Coming to Syracuse as a US Air Force Public Affairs Officer, Bill started the “Bluegrass Ramble” on WCNY-FM in January 1973.
+BILL KNOWLTON Dubbed “Mr. Bluegrass of Central New York,” Bill hosted the first all-bluegrass radio show in New York City in 1960.
+Coming to Syracuse as a U.S. Air Force Public Affairs Officer, Bill started Bluegrass Ramble on WCNY-FM in January 1973, and his three-hour show airs every Sunday night at 9.
 In 1997, Bill was named “Broadcast Personality of the Year” by the International Bluegrass Music Association.
-He emcees at least 13 bluegrass festivals every year and writes liner notes for bluegrass and old-time country music artists.
-Bill is a resident of Liverpool.
+He emcees bluegrass festivals every year, including his own “Bluegrass Ramble Picnic” every August.
+The Liverpool resident also writes liner notes for bluegrass and old-time country music artists.

 JOEY NIGRO Joey has been entertaining audiences as a singer most of her life in musicals, clubs, concerts and cabaret performances.
 Her recordings and original songs have been featured on numerous radio and CD compilations.
 After graduating from Syracuse University’s Newhouse School with a degree in journalism, Joey worked in New York City before returning to Central New York.
 She was raised on Syracuse’s old North Side Italian-American Community where she began interviewing immigrant forbears and second-generation Italian Americans in her family and writing about growing up Italian-American.
 She co-hosts Ciao! of Classic FM, Sundays at noon.